-This book describes how to shape Continuous Learning top-down from an organisation's strategy.
-Before discussing this approach, the definitions, anchoring and architecture of Continuous Learning are first discussed.
+This book describes how to shape Continuous Integration top-down from the strategy of an organisation.
+Before discussing this approach, the definitions, anchoring and architecture of Continuous Integration are first discussed.
 This is followed in a number of chapters by the steps that must be followed.